 The Power of an Accurate Diagnosis

 Social media has been incredible for reducing stigma, but it often presents ADHD through broad, relatable traits like “losing your keys”.
-It is important to remember that ADHD is a specific, lifelong neurodevelopmental profile.
+While everyone experiences lapses in focus, ADHD is a specific, lifelong neurodevelopmental profile.

 Reclaiming Your Focus: A Path Forward